Do you have any of the following symptoms:

 - Euthyroid sick syndrome

-Subclinical hypothyroidism and fatigue
+Subclinical hypothyroidism and chronic fatigue

 Subclinical hypothyroidism is diagnosed when your TSH (thyroid stimulating hormone) is elevated but your T3 and T4 thyroid hormones are within normal ranges.
 In conventional care settings, you’ll often be told to exercise a little more and eat healthily.
 But you will rarely be treated.